W. Llewelyn Williams: Parliamentary career

+Cardiganshire by-election

 In 1921, Williams fought the 1921 Cardiganshire by-election as an anti-Coalition Liberal, opposing Ernest Evans, Lloyd George's Private Secretary, the Coalition candidate.
 Williams had by this time developed an intense personal hostility towards Lloyd George, and the campaign became to all intents and purposes a contest focused on the Prime Minister's record and personality.

 Although he lost, Williams performed well and was generally felt to have won a moral victory, forcing Evans to rely on Conservative votes for his election.
 The contest created deep divisions within families, communities and chapel congregations, which lasted for many years.
 Kenneth O. Morgan suggests that the central issue of the campaign "scarcely warranted such feeling."

-One of his last actions was to write a letter to Lloyd George attempting reconciliation.
+One of the last actions of Williams was to write a letter to Lloyd George attempting reconciliation.

 Literary output

-He wrote a number of short works in Welsh, including Gwilym a Benni Bach and Gwr y Dolau, which were popular in their day.
+Williams wrote a number of short works in Welsh, including Gwilym a Benni Bach and Gwr y Dolau, which were popular in their day.
 He published a number of scholarly articles on Welsh history, notably on the Tudor period, under the auspices the Cymmrodorion.
 Several of these were later published in book form in 1919 as The Making of Modern Wales.
 He was not a professional, and saw Welsh history more in terms of Welsh Nationalism than an objective account of the past.
 Accordingly, he refused to accept the evidence of Iolo Morgannwg's forgeries.